 The performance of AI solutions can be rapidly changed, not only as a result of code change, but also with the provision of different or additional training or tuning data.
 Evaluation that considers steps from development, to analytical and clinical validation, and post market surveillance is therefore considered best practice for AI tools, as described by the FDA as a Total Product Lifecycle approach to development and validation of AI-based devices (see Figure 5).

 This topic area covers the concepts of use case description (including intended use statements) and analytical and clinical validation.
-It describes the key regulatory and health technology considerations-and best practices, and builds on important work from international regulatory and national bodies.
+It describes the key regulatory and health technology considerations and best practices, and builds on important work from international regulatory and national bodies.
 It is not intended to replace this guidance, but by outlining key considerations, to describe where challenges remain in this rapidly changing field with particular respect to low- and middle-income countries with under-resourced settings with little national regulatory or health technology evaluation capacity, and tools that may not require formal regulatory approval.
-This document also explores the role of benchmarking in the evaluation of AI solutions in health, and relates these evaluation principles to this topic area, and to the WHO/ITU FG-AI4H health for which benchmarking exploration is a key component.
+This document also explores the role of benchmarking in the evaluation of AI solutions in health, and relates these evaluation principles to this topic area, and to the WHO/ITU FG-AI4H work, in which benchmarking exploration is a key component.

 Intended Use